 This is common for municipal projects to utilize, so that the project can be built large enough for many users, even though some may not participate during the first few years.
 It provides funds for the structures to be built and in place when the resident is in need, at a later time.
 This fee will be used to pay on the debt for construction of the system.
 If it is needed and is to be required of LSD residents, it would not go into effect until one year after the connected residents begin use.

 EDU stands for Equivalent Dwelling Unit.
 The anticipated cost of an EDU, in year one, is $635.00.
-This will cover the use of the treatment facility, a routine pumping of one's septic tank, and the associated costs to manage the facility.
+This will cover the use of the treatment facility and the associated costs to manage the facility.

 One EDU is assessed for a single family home with no additions or rented portions.
 Multifamily homes, apartment structures, and other businesses are assessed multiple EDUs and are done so with a proportionate calculation of use that is standard in the industry.
 An example of one of the factors used in EDU assessment is a restaurant.... does it have a dining room with wait staff or a take out counter?
 What is the number of seats available for patrons to stay and eat?
 These characteristics are part of the standard calculation for EDU assessment of business properties.